tytydraco/yessleep/out/It_Hides_Among_the_Trees.md

 So despite my growing repulsion and the feeling of nausea churning my stomach, I followed the horrid scent.
 I tried calling Spencer for real this time, but he didn't pick up.
 I just assumed he either had his ringer off, or was being too brave to answer the phone, wanting to feel as alone as possible.
 That might seem like a stretch, but that's how he just was.
 So at first, it didn't matter to me that much.

-It was when i started hearing what sounded like the rustling of something in the bushes around me, something *big*, that I actually remembered why I was here.
+It was when I started hearing what sounded like the rustling of something in the bushes around me, something *big*, that I actually remembered why I was here.
 And then I hesitated to keep going.

 Unfortunately, whatever sense I had that came through to the surface for long enough for me to hesitate was overpowered by my stubborn curiosity, and i trekked on.
 And it was not pleasant when I did.
 The first thing I saw was a small animal skull that was almost completely cleaned, but the bone was still stained red from its blood.